 What will the costs be?
 Typically, an MSP will charge a monthly fee for the services you secure from them.
 Some fees come in the form of a Service Level Agreement, or SLA, other services are based on a time and materials (T&M) framework, and still others are priced by way of an all-inclusive “all-you-can-eat” model.
 Just make sure you know exactly what you’re paying for before you sign the contract.

-Preventing data theft is vital and Benchmark and our parent company, Visual Edge IT, is here to help.
+Preventing data theft is vital and Visual Edge IT and our parent company, Visual Edge IT, is here to help.
 To begin, we recommend a risk assessment to identify and clearly define your company’s cybersecurity needs.